-Are you ready to place your order?
+Have you placed your order?
 If so, then pick out your free collection below.
 You are entitled to one free collection per order.
-If you place another order you pick another free collection and so on.
-Once you decide which collection you want, do one of the following:
+Once you decide which collection you want, do the following:

-2. If you are paying by PayPal, note the DISC number or name in the comments box at checkout.
+1. Note the DISC number or name in the “Instructions to Merchant” box at PayPal checkout.

 Letters from Vicksburg.
 A series of 61 newspaper articles from the Memphis Daily Appeal before, during and after the Siege of Vicksburg.
 Both soldiers and correspondents contributed their stories.
 Oral history at its finest. <<Sample Article>>>

 Memories of the Civil War - Special Edition.
 Over one hundred twenty articles from our popular Memories of the Civil War series. <<<Article List>>> <<Sample Article>>>